EazyPhantom/Dictionary-Based-Attack-MacOS-Tutorial-For-Dummies-zsh/README.md

 - [Homebrew](https://brew.sh/) Installed
 - [Mac Ports](https://www.macports.org/) Installed

+## Additional Information

+- **Contributing**: Contributions are welcome!
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

+- **License**: This project is licensed under the [MIT License](LICENSE).

+- **Credits**: Special thanks to EazyPhantom for providing the tutorial.

+- **Contact**: For inquiries or feedback, please contact the author at this [Email](mailto:eazyphantombooking@gmail.com).

 # Concerns
 If there are any issues or concerns you are free to contact the author.
-You are able to contact by a quick google search of social medias with the alias of the written author or by the information written in the provided text files.
+You are able to contact by this [Email](mailto:eazyphantombooking@gmail.com) or a quick google search through social media with the alias of the written author or by the information written in the provided text files.